Sandler, Travis & Rosenberg, P.A.

 - Rules of Origin Determinations & Country of Origin Marking

 State University of New York at Albany

 MARILYN-JOY CERNY is a member of Sandler, Travis & Rosenberg, P.A.
 She specializes in customs law, international trade law, and export control law, with extensive experience in tariff classification of a wide variety of imported merchandise, and has represented clients on these matters before U.S. Customs and Border Protection and the U.S. Court of International Trade.
-She counsels clients on import regulations relating to country of origin marking, prior disclosures, penalties, free trade agreements, and the requirements of other government agencies with responsibilities over import transactions.
+She counsels clients on import matters relating to country of origin marking, prior disclosures, penalties, forced labor allegations, free trade agreements, and the requirements of other government agencies with responsibilities over import transactions.

 Ms. Cerny has assisted clients on export controls, licensing, commodity jurisdiction, and compliance issues as well as the development of internal export compliance programs.
 She has represented companies on export matters before the Bureau of Industry and Security, Department of State, and Office of Foreign Assets Control.